Let's get learning so we can get teaching!

 Please say M in front of a mirror and look and feel what all your muscles are doing.
 Once you have a good handle on how to say M, you can now better teach your child.

 How to use this section:

 I will introduce all cues that I find helpful.
 Please read and become familiar with each one.
 You will not use all of them.
 Instead, when you are ready to start practicing, you will try a few and figure out which ones are most helpful for your child.
 Most likely, you will use a combination of a few.
 Please refer back to this section as needed!

 Speech therapists use a variety of cues during therapy including tactile (touch), verbal (words), and visual (visual models/mirrors) to elicit a correct sound production.
 Below are the most useful cues for M.

 For visual cues to work, make sure your child is looking at you.
-I bring objects near my or point to my mouth to bring a child's attention to my mouth.
+Bring objects near to or point to your mouth if needed.

 Now that your know how to say M and what cues are helpful, head over to Teach M to start teaching and practicing!